 - Holocaust survivor reparations

-Step 2, Subtract the post-eligibility deductions in this order
+Step 2, Subtract the allowable deductions

 Step 3, Whatever remains is the patient liability